QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Incarnations & Gods/Dvalinn.md

 ### Affiliations

-He is a member of the Risky Witches [[Risky Witches#Special forces|Task Force 5555]] with the effective rank of O-6.
+He is a member of the Risky Witches [[../../World/Organizations/Risky Witches#Special forces|Task Force 5555]] with the effective rank of O-6.

 ## History